-- Parenting seminars are required as part of the treatment process and provide biblically sound information and support for developing a parenting strategy as you go through the various stages of development with your child(ren).There are three options available:
+- At times we may ask parents to participate in “parenting seminars” as part of the treatment process and provide biblically sound information and support for developing a parenting strategy as you go through the various stages of development with your child(ren).There are three options available:

 - Family Camps provide an opportunity to spend a day enriching your knowledge base for your specific parenting style, while your child has an opportunity to experience sensory-rich activities with other children of similar age.
 Another part of this camp experience is multi-family group times, where each family has great experiential times together that enrich the family relationships.
 Family camps are based upon the type of family formation present, such as foster/adopt, blended or biological.
 For more information and dates, visit the Counseling Retreats page.

 - Anxiety/Depression (not medication)

 - ADD/ADHD coping and management skills (not medication)

 - Selective mutism

 - Foster/Adopt issues